rockettheme/docs/Docs/phpbb/start/styles.md

 * **Style**: This is a style package that includes just the files needed to install the style on your existing site.
 Only choose this option if you  already have the latest RokBB installed.
 It is most commonly selected by users that are switching from one RocketTheme phpBB style to another.
 * **Bundle**: This package includes the style and the latest RokBB version.
 It is the preferred download option if you are installing a RocketTheme style for the first time.
-* **RocketLauncher**: This package contains a full latest version of phpBB3 install, as well as the style, latest RokBB, and demo sample content allowing you to easily deploy your chosen forum with a few clicks.
+* **RocketLauncher**: This package contains a full latest version of phpBB install, as well as the style, latest RokBB, and demo sample content allowing you to easily deploy your chosen forum with a few clicks.
 This should only be used if you are creating a new phpBB install.
 Existing sites should be created using either the **Style** or **Bundle** options.

 >> NOTE: We always recommend installing a RocketLauncher first to trial and understand the style more efficiently.
 It contains sample content and initial configuration.
 It is ready for further customizations.
 It must be installed as new, and not over an existing phpBB install.